singledigit/devops-bootcamp/configuration/keypair.md

 5. In the *Create Key Pair* enter a name of your choice for the *Key Pair Name*
 6. Click *Create*

 **Take note, a file will be downloaded *yourkeyname.pem*.
-This file is required to remotely connect to any instances created in this lab.
+This file is required to remotely connect to any instances created in this lab.**

 [Configure](README.md) | [Home](../README.md)
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNTYzNDA5ODU3LDU4Mjg3MDk3NSwxNzA4OD
+eyJoaXN0b3J5IjpbLTE5MTU0ODEwMDMsNTgyODcwOTc1LDE3MD
-c3OTM1LDk1MzA2ODA1Ml19
+g4Nzc5MzUsOTUzMDY4MDUyXX0=
 -->